minus87/Sorting/README.md

 # Sorting
-This project includes five different general sorting algorithms.
-A set of 10K integer numbers will be sorted by them, and their running times will be compared.
+This project includes different general sorting algorithms.
+A set of 10K integer numbers will be generated randomly and sorted.
 * Insertion sort
 * Shell sort
 * Bubble sort